JamesCodes/react-generator/README.md

 # react-generator
-Plop configuration for authoring new react directories
+Plop configuration for authoring new react directories by @JamesCodes